Once more, I am participating in A Chronic Voice’s monthly linkup.

 So I have taught myself to carefully plan ahead in all things.
-With my FND symptoms, it’s really important for me to be able to anticipate my needs, how an event will run, and if and how I can protect myself if anything becomes too demanding.
+With my Functional Neurological Disorder(FND) symptoms, it’s really important for me to be able to anticipate my needs, how an event will run, and if and how I can protect myself if anything becomes too demanding.

 Our primary facilitator, Paul, was very active in the queer liberation march and did his best to encourage Birequest as an organization to participate in the queer liberation march, rather than in Heritage of Pride(HOP), which runs the ‘pride parade’ that most people are familiar with.

-We fully respect wherever people are on that spectrum, so there isn’t any pushing that a person ‘must’ come out, or ‘has to come out now’, but these marches have been a way for a person in Birequest to very publically out themselves when and if that’s what they want.
+We fully respect wherever people are on that spectrum, so there isn’t any pushing that a person “must” come out, but these marches have been a way for a person in Birequest to very publically out themselves when and if that’s what they want.

 These differences, for me, sounded perfect.